sabio-engineering/cookbook/careers/jobs/golang-software-engineer.md

 At Sabio Engineering, we are about loving what we do.
 We love to learn, we love to experiment and we love to make the best products we can with the best tools we can find.
 We’re brave, we work hard and at our core we are about quality.

-We are currently looking for a passionate and enthusiastic Database Engineer to join our Product team.
+We are currently looking for an awesome Software Engineer to join our team, to work within our product engineering teams and join our Monitoring Product Team.

+We are looking for like-minded engineers, who are a master of their craft and enjoy the challenge of problem solving.

 We look for people with the right cultural fit having what it takes to drive our business forward.
 We also look for people who are keen to develop new knowledge and skills, because our growth is ultimately dependent on yours.
 You will play an important role in driving change within our business, joining a department that is continually on a journey of change.

 ### Tech Stack

-We use a variety of technologies at Sabio, this role focuses on the following tech stack using dotnet frameworks that access a Microsoft SQL Database, with our solution hosted on Amazon Web Services, leveraging everything from Kubernetes to Firebase.
+We use a variety of technologies at Sabio, this role focuses on the following tech stack for our monitoring product offering using GoLang with our solution hosted on Google Cloud Platform, leveraging everything from Kubernetes to Puppet.
 We use [Teams] for communications.
-All our work is hosted on [GitHub](https://github.com/sabio-engineering), and built using [GitHub Actions](https://github.com/features/actions)
+All our work is hosted on [GitHub](https://github.com/sabio-engineering), and built using [GitHub Actions]().

 We could list absolutely everything we use, but we don't want you falling asleep.
 Let's talk and find out what you're passionate about, and if we don't already use it, we could end up incorporating it into our stack.
 We're led by our engineers, so technology may move fast, but we're never left behind - always pushing forward.

 ## Key Responsibilities of the Role

-- Database design and development
-- Review and enhance scripts and procedures
-- Maintain Source Code for Database
-- Perform Database Tuning and Optimization
-- Implement and maintain database security, create and maintain users and roles, assign privileges etc.
-- Support Development/Applications team for database designs and implementations
-- Review existing system architecture and contribute to improve on future architecture for database - stability and  maximum performance
-- Scripting for automation of updates and changes to the database solution
-- Assist in database purging and collaborate with Applications team to define purging policies
-- Monitor performance to discover and detect possible system anomalies which may impact business - operations.
-This shall include but not limited to System resource usage, CPU utilization, Disk I/O,   memory utilization , memory cache, inefficient SQL, long running queries, temporary table space - usage, job query analysis, etc
-- Maintain regular Database maintenance schedules
-- Technical Database documentation
+- Be hands-on in new and existing code bases, building new capabilites for our Monitoring and Obeservibility capabitlies which services our client base.
+- Be a team-player, contributing to discussions around code quality and best practice
+- Developing tools and components to enhance our monitoring product offering.
+Utilizing your scripting knowledge to interrogate and analyse telemetry data.
+- Optimization of the application for maximum speed and scalability whilst ensuring security and data protection.

 ## Day to Day Tasks